Get Your Free

 To ensure the confidentiality and security of the information we hold, we may need to request personal information and ask security questions to satisfy ourselves that you are who you say you are.

-We may aggregate information and statistics on website usage or for developing new and existing products and services, and we may also provide this information to third parties.
-These statistics will not include information that can be used to identify any individual.
+We may aggregate information and statistics, including those taken from website usage, for developing new and existing products and services, and we may also provide this information to third parties to assist in developing and providing these services.
+Whenever possible statistics will be aggregated and not include information that can be used to identify any individual.

 We store all the information that you provide to us, including information provided via forms you may complete on our websites, and information which we may collect from your browsing (such as clicks and page views on our websites).